-On June 16 and August 25, join our ActiveDays leader Sophia Yang on a hike!
-We will take on the popular Four Lakes Trail, a 6km length trail where you get to experience all four beautiful lakes via more a low-elevation stroll.
-In addition, we will also be hiking the more strenuous DeBeck's Hill Trail, which offers stunning views of the ice-capped Tantalus Range to the west and Mount Garibaldi to the east.
+A family-friendly park for all ages, Alice Lake is surrounded by lush forests, towering mountains, and tranquil waters.
+ActiveDays will take you on the popular Four Lakes Trail, a 6km length trail where you get to experience all four beautiful lakes via more a low-elevation stroll.
+We will also be hiking the more strenuous DeBeck’s Hill Trail, which offers stunning views of the ice-capped Tantalus Range to the west and Mount Garibaldi to the east.

 A popular camping spot in the summer, Alice Lake contains a network of hiking trails perfect for those looking to get outdoors for a nice walk.
 The Four Lakes Trail offers a scenic easy hike that loops around the park and passes lakes, creeks, and groves of Cedar, Hemlock, and Douglas Fir trees.

 We will depart Vancouver at 8am from The Bank of China near Burrard Skytrain Station.
 Once we arrive at Alice Lake we will have roughly 7 hours to hike and explore.
 There is a network of trails that can be linked to extend or shorten the hike.